-The National Drug Research Institute (NDRI), originally known as the National Centre for Research into Prevention of Drug Abuse, was established in 1986 as one of two Centres of Excellence in drug research by the National Campaign Against Drug Abuse (now known as the National Drug Strategy).
+The National Drug Research Institute (NDRI), originally known as the National Centre for Research into Prevention of Drug Abuse, was established in 1986 as one of Australia's Centres of Excellence in drug research by the National Campaign Against Drug Abuse (now known as the National Drug Strategy).

 The organisation was awarded Research Institute status by Curtin University in September 1999, in recognition of its growing reputation and size.